WayneNyariroh/criminalmindstv_webscraping_EDA/README.md

 Using Python for Web Scraping, Cleaning and Analyzing Data<br>

-BeautifulSoup, requests library, pandas, matplotlib, seaborn
+> BeautifulSoup, requests library, pandas, matplotlib, seaborn

-The steps to taken:
+Procedure:
-- Using the read_html() methods where html data is in tables
+- read_html() method where html data is in tables
-- Using the requests library to 'get' web page(s) locally
+- requests library to 'get' web page(s) locally
-- Inspecting the webpage's HTML source and knowing the relevant tags that contains the information we seek.
+- HTML source inspect and knowing the relevant tags that contains the information we seek.
-- Using Beautiful Soup to parse (break into components) and extracting relevant information from the html document into a dataframe.
+- Beautiful Soup to parse (break into components) and extract relevant information
+- Create dataframes
+- Clean data
-- Cleaning our data and data types, and some feature engineering where necessary.
+- Feature engineering where necessary.
-- Exporting our scraped datasets into relevant files.
+- Export our scraped data into relevant files.
 - Data Analysis